tinojona/tinojona.github.io/_pages/publications.md

     />
     <div style="font-size: 80%; color: #555; margin-top: 4px; margin-bottom: 6px;">
       <em>
-        (a) Cumulative relative risk for all-cause hospitalization from temperature exposure with 95% confidence intervals and (b) cumulative relative risk for all-cause hospitalization from temperature exposure with 95% confidence intervals on foehn and non-foehn days.
+        (a) Cumulative relative risk for all-cause hospitalization from temperature exposure with 95% confidence intervals and (b) cumulative relative risk for all-cause hospitalization from temperature exposure with 95% confidence intervals on foehn and non-foehn days with the 1st and 99th percentile shown as dashed lines.
       </em>
     </div>
   </div>